Donald Trump’s Joe Biden Conspiracy Has Been Debunked, Says Fox News’ Andrew Napolitano

 According to analysts and corruption experts in Ukraine, Shokin was ineffective at prosecuting corruption.
 He reportedly did little to investigate allegations of corruption against the company, even in the face of a British probe into the allegations.
 Multiple Western leaders, such as the International Monetary Fund and World Bank, were opposed to Shokin keeping his job as they did not believe he was doing his job.

 Regardless, Biden’s decision to allow Hunter to sit on Burisma’s board during his time as vice president — at the time he was tasked with addressing the country’s corruption — has drawn criticism.
 Although there is currently no support for Trump’s theory, Biden’s decision is seen as a bad move by many.
-Democratic presidential candidate Andrew Yang, although never mentioning Biden by name, suggested that allowing a direct family member of a president of vice president on the board of a for-profit company “certainly has a bad look to it.”
+Democratic presidential candidate Andrew Yang, although never mentioning Biden by name, suggested that allowing a direct family member of a president or vice president on the board of a for-profit company “certainly has a bad look to it.”